purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 To give an idea of the things SIGHORSE would cover, the following diagram was produced:

 #figure()[
-  #image("sighorse-vs-all-other-conferences.svg", height: 30%)
+  #image("sighorse-vs-all-other-conferences.svg")
 ]

+Because if there's anything that helps people understand things, it's magic quadrants.
+Simply put, SIGHORSE was to be inclusive.

+(Before you ask, someone did measure the size of the horses and found it to be around 8.7#sym.times larger than the "every other scientific journal" cloud.)

 == Enough about SIGHORSE, what about the cover?
 I'm so glad you asked about the cover!
 I first learned Blender#footnote[3D modeling software: https://www.blender.org/], then Krita#footnote[Vector/Raster painting software: https://krita.org/en/], then Inkscape#footnote[Raster drawing software: https://inkscape.org/], and then finally handed it off to an artist to finish because I sure couldn't.

-#figure(caption: [counterclockwise: first Blender draft, alternate Blender draft, Krita draft], numbering: none)[
+#figure(caption: [counterclockwise: first Blender draft, alternate Blender draft, Krita draft. \ You can find the final version by looking at the cover.], numbering: none)[
   #grid(
     columns: (.94fr, 1fr),
     image("covers/blender-storm.png"),